Skip to main content

 +

 cyanheads/federal-regulations-mcp-server is mcp servers for the Claude AI ecosystem.
 Search and trace US federal rules across the Federal Register (proposed/final rules and notices), the eCFR (codified, point-in-time CFR full text, locally mirrored), and Regulations.gov (rulemaking dockets and public comments) via MCP.
 STDIO or Streamable HTTP.
-It has 1 GitHub stars and was last updated today.
+It has 1 GitHub stars and its last recorded update is dated 2026-08-22.

 How do I install federal-regulations-mcp-server?